 An approval workflow is the way we can automate approval processes within Business Central.
 Starting from approval users we can decide who needs to approve a document in order to continue the process that we have established.
 We can also create notifications and send overdue requests to remind approvers that an action is needed from them.

 Approval User Setup

-The fist thing we need to do in order to setup an approval workflow is to fill the ‘Approval User Setup’ page.
+The first thing we need to do in order to set up an approval workflow is to fill in the ‘Approval User Setup’ page.
 This is the most important page in the approvals module of Business Central.
 All approval workflows will rely on it.

-Note that the table is the same as in the user setup page (Table 91 User Setup).
-So they share some fields as the e-mail, phone no. or Salesporson/Purch.
+Note that the table is the same as on the user setup page (Table 91 User Setup).
+So they share some fields such as the e-mail, phone no. or Salesperson/Purch.

 Approval Workflow Example

 Let´s follow a simple example to explain how an approval workflow works.
 We will use the Sales Invoice Approval template.